lghiggino/45_-_Learn_TypeORM/analysis/readme.md

 4. What is the main difference between them?
 5. What is a good way to create an id column with unique values?
 What are the three types that could be used?
 6. What are the two types of decimal numbers?
 What is their behavior?
-7. How does Float point type split?
+7. How does Float point type split? (real and double precision)
+8. How does Fixed point type split? (numeric and decimal)
-8. What is the safest bet regarading float data types? (use numeric and specify the number of decimal digits)
+9. What is the safest bet regarading float data types? (use numeric and specify the number of decimal digits)
+10.